codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 * Double-check your clusters and make sure that they pull from an external registry
 * Check that caching works in your pipelines as well as Hybrid environments by making sure that the external Docker registry has enough capacity.

-## Complete removal of the Codefresh private registry on 15th July 2020
+## Complete removal of the Codefresh Container registry on 15th July 2020

-The private Docker registry will be removed from service on 15th July 2020
+The Codefresh Container registry will be removed from service on 15th July 2020

 * Pipelines that still pull from it will stop working
 * Kubernetes clusters that will pull from it will have failed deployments